-Dating to 1780, Bardstown is Kentucky’s second oldest city.
+Dating back to 1780, Bardstown is Kentucky’s second oldest city.
 Since that time when log, brick and stone homes rose from the wilds of western Virginia, Bardstown has welcomed travelers from around the world.
-For more than 225 years our southern hospitality, fine restaurants in historic surroundings, and accommodations have made you feel right at home.
+For more than 225 years our accommodations, southern hospitality and historical surroundings have made you feel right at home.

 We’re strong in spirit — A Southern spirit that welcomes you home to one of The Best Small Towns in America.
 A religious spirit that’s appropriate for the home of the first diocese of the West.
 And a little spirit we call Bourbon.